semir-t/pmps/README.md

 1. Using the Makefile
 2. Using the STMCubeIDE application (https://www.st.com/en/development-tools/stm32cubeide.html)

 Provided examples are equipped with dedicated Makefile and STMCubeIDE project file.
-This means that any example can be compiled using the above approach.
+This means that any example can be compiled using the Makefile or STMCubeIDE.

 # Hardware requirements
 For this course we will need following components: